 I grew up in and around older cities on the East Coast living with art, artifacts and oddities found in flea markets or small neighborhood shops.
 The practice of collecting has continued since moving to Seattle.
-My art is influenced both by this habit and my past professional work in museums and community services/Family Law as well as my general interest in the history and structure of cities both large and small.
+My art is influenced both by this habit and my past professional work in museums and community services/Family Law and my general interest in the history and structure of cities both large and small.

 Cities have been the primary keepers of remembered experiences and dreams, both personal and cultural.
-As such, I follow neighborhood shifts to track the impact of human intervention that results in gentrification, loss of cultural identity and historic building stock.
-These projects are quasi documentary with photographs created as Fine Art images that ask the viewer to look, probe and question the idea of “progress”.
+I follow neighborhood shifts to track the impact of human intervention that results in gentrification, loss of cultural identity and historic building stock.
+These photographs are quasi documentary/ fine art images that ask the viewer to question the idea of “progress”.

-The OnLooker Project is more introspective and concentrates on emotions often “unseen” by others and often encapsulated in a back-story about a loner, dreamer, thinker, listener, protester or witness.
-I am searching for the common threads that bind all of us in our everyday existence one day at a time.
-This project is influenced by the great Street Photographers who worked in black and white, often in urban areas, such as Robert Frank, Helen Levitt, Lee Friedlander, Mary Ellen Mark and Vivian Maier.
+The OnLooker Project is introspective and concentrates on emotions often “unseen” by others and encapsulates a back-story about a loner, dreamer, thinker, listener, protester or witness while searching for the common threads that bind us in our everyday existence one day at a time.
+This project is influenced by the classic Street Photographers who worked in urban areas, such as Robert Frank, Helen Levitt, Lee Friedlander, Mary Ellen Mark and Vivian Maier.

 A former printmaker, I still use processes that relate to photo etching and experimental image-making in some current work.
 This work is created in camera or by using various apps to make composites and by occasionally using film.
 However, my darkroom days are over so film is scanned and printed digitally.
 Much current work also can be seen on Instagram @susangans.